 As you can see green grams (green mung beans) also known as cherupayar or pachai payar in South India, is the main ingredient for this recipe.

 We use tomatoes & onions along with spices to make yummy gravy for this green gram curry without coconut and it takes the green gram curry to another level like a simple & delicious Indian dal curry which is made using green grams (green mung beans) also known as cherupayar or pachai payar in South India (pachai means green and payar or payaru means the peas).

-Cherupayar Curry Without Coconut - Green Gram Curry
+Cherupayar Curry - Green Moong Dal Curry Recipe